antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 * Log on to the R2 platform with your credentials that were provided (or apply for a login using the link).

-The main page of R2 shows five numbered boxes, or steps, in the middle with which you can choose a dataset and a type of analysis.
-In box 2 you can see the dataset of Okuzono already selected.
+The five numbered boxes or steps in the middle of the R2 main page allow you to choose a dataset and a type of analysis.
+In box 2 you can see that the dataset of Okuzono has already been selected.
 In box 3 you can select an analysis to perform on this dataset.

 * The default analysis is View a gene.
-Type in the textbox **Gene / Probeset: CD4**.
+Type in the textbox of step 4 **Gene / Probeset: CD4**.
-* Click the **Next** button and click **Next** again in the following page.
+* Click the **Next** button.
+To read a description of your provided gene, hover your mouse over the bold **CD4** letters next to the radiobutton.
+Leave all settings as is and click **Next** again to get a result.

  ---------
    ![](_static/images/R2d2_logo.png)**The dots in the graph show the expression value of each sample of the dataset for the gene CD4.
 Under the graph you can see different types of annotation.**